-6 - trek Tozay Chu camp 4450m

 We follow the Zara Chu (chu is water and river in Tibetan) downriver until the junction with the Tozay Chu where we turn upstream and wander along to one of the many possible camps on the river bank.

-Nights 5, 6 and 7 are all at ~4500m so we really can get used to the altitude before progressing higher.
+Nights 5, 6 and 7 are all at ~4500m so we really can get used to the altitude, a real key before progressing higher.

 7 - trek Numa camp 4550m

 We continue along the pinnacled river valley to the Leh-Manali highway, which we cross close to Pang, a startling contrast of "development" and the cleanliness of the wilderness.
 So we do cross the road; sadly there are fewer and fewer treks that are not interrupted by a road.
 However we don't walk along the road at all and the camp is peaceful, serene, and full of memories from explorations of yesterdecade.

 Our delightful Pang camp is one of the more distant green patches close to the river - Jamie

-### Current